MarkPcv/vacancy_parser_oop/README.md

 - If vacancy's salary is displayed in US dollars then it is converted into rubles.
 Please see `vacancy_api.py` for details

+---
 ## Installation and Run

-Use the package manager **poetry** to install all neccessary packages:
+Use the package manager **poetry** to install all necessary packages:
 ```bash
 poetry install
 ```